leemings98-source/RetailSales/README.md

                              End As Age_Group
                              From retail_sales_staging2;

-Age categorization can be seen from above where customers ages below 13 are considered as children, 13 till 19 as teenagers, 20 till 30 as young adults, 31 till 45 as adults and people over the ages of 45 as Seniors.
+Age categorization can be seen from above where customer's ages below 13 are considered as children, 13 till 19 as teenagers, 20 till 30 as young adults, 31 till 45 as adults and people over the ages of 45 as Seniors.

 For a more in-depth look to my cleaning process click [*here*](https://drive.google.com/file/d/19nchITkHaSc_gpCQ88CPJWE7F-PJrp6o/view?usp=sharing) for the SQL queries used to examine, analyze and polish the dataset.
 The SQL also includes some EDA done.